CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 #### Part 1 : Core Features
 - Shading kernel with BSDF evaluation
-- Path continuation/termination using Stream Compaction
+- Path continuation/termination using Stream Compaction(Remove path with 0 remaining bounce for each iteration)
 - Sorting Path segments & intersections by Material ID using Radix Sort / thrust::sort_by_key
 - First bounce intersections and Camera ray cache